No. 21 Growing cypresses for timber

 Canker is a disease which usually starts by killing the cambium of twigs, and can spread from these to larger branches and the main stem.
 If the cambium of the main stem is severely affected, there may be terminal dieback, the leader may snap off in strong winds, or the whole tree may die.
 It is very widespread and is probably present in all stands, although it is usually only a serious problem on warm sites, and then mainly in macrocarpa and the Leyland cypress clones.
 Some trees seem much more susceptible than others, but there is little evidence that there is a strong genetic base for this because some trees in a clone can be severely affected, while their genetically-identical neighbours remain free of disease.

 Attack is much worse where trees are severely stressed, particularly by drought, but attack can also be severe where trees are growing on fertile soils with a high nitrogen availability.
 There is good evidence that on most sites trees become more resistant as they grow older, and that lusitanica is much less susceptible than the other species, but there are many exceptions to this rule.

 There is no indication that a cure is likely to be available in the foreseeable future, so the best solution is to avoid planting susceptible species like macrocarpa on sites which are particularly prone to canker, and to increase the stocking to allow for losses where canker is less of a problem.

 Farm forestry members have written a lot of articles on the cypresses in recent years, and appropriate silviculture for these species is still evolving.
 If you are interested in growing cypresses, you should join the Cypress Development Group.
-Join them here or via the NZ Farm Forestry Association National Office, PO Box 1122, Wellington.
+For membership information contact the NZ Farm Forestry Association National Office, PO Box 10349, the Terrace, Wellington.

 Photographs reproduced from the May 1999, February 2000, and May 2000 issues of the New Zealand Tree Grower.